 Also if applicable:

 • your divorce papers i.e. decree absolute and/or death certificate of spouse

 • proof of parental consent if under 18, stamped and signed by a solicitor

-For a wedding in the Catholic Church, you will also need a copy of your conformation papers, baptismal certificate, freedom to marry papers and pre-cana course, 3 to 6 months in advance.
+For a wedding in the Catholic Church, you will also need a copy of your confirmation papers, baptismal certificate, freedom to marry papers and pre-cana course, 3 to 6 months in advance.

-Residency Requirement: Ideally three or more days as couples will need to apply for a marriage licence at the Court Registry 48 hours prior to the day of the marriage.
+Residency Requirement: Ideally three or more days as couples will need to apply for a marriage license at the Court Registry 48 hours prior to the day of the marriage.